gmac/constellation-js/README.md

 ## Const.Grid

-Constellation Grid is a discrete component which must be instanced to use its API methods.
+Constellation Grid is a discrete component which must be instanced to use its API.
 After constructing a grid instance, all subsequent grid operations will be performed on the grid instance where they're invoked.

 **Grid** `var grid = new Const.Grid( nodes?, polygons? );`
 Constructor for a new Constellation grid.
 All grid operations are run through an instance.